 This is one in a series of blog posts about the materials we’ve chosen to build our Zero House project…

-How does Applegate Cellulose Insulation help achieve the Zero House goals?
+How does SonoClimat Eco4 help achieve the Zero House goals?

-- Zero carbon footprint – Applegate cellulose is made from recycled newsprint paper fibers, and that paper is about 50% carbon by weight.
-Rather than returning to the atmosphere as CO2 when the paper is burned or decomposes, it is now captured for long-term storage in the structure of our building.
+- Zero carbon footprint – SonoClimat is made from recycled waste wood fibers, which are about 50% carbon by weight.
+Rather than returning to the atmosphere as CO2 when the wood fibers are burned or decompose, that carbon is now captured for long-term storage in the walls of our building.

 - Vapor permeability – Zero House wall and roof systems are vapor-open, meaning that moisture is able to transpire through the entire wall or roof.
-Cellulose has a very high perm rating and moisture storage capacity, so is ideal for vapor permeable assemblies.
+SonoClimat has a very high perm rating, so is ideal for exterior sheathing use with natural insulation materials like straw and cellulose.